Little Bits of History

 Four - In 1971, Led Zeppelin released another album.

-November 9: Kristallnacht – in 1939, Nazi Germany began the systematic elimination of the Jews.
+November 9: Kristallnacht – In 1939, Nazi Germany began the systematic elimination of the Jews.

 Damrell’s Fire – In 1872, the Great Boston Fire took place.